Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Acknowledgements

 \section{Acknowledgements}

 We thank Ananya Jha, Rodney Kinney, Dave Wadden, and Pete Walsh for their engineering contributions to \textsc{Rusty-DAWG} during the AI2 hackathon and Michal Guerquin, Johann Dahm, and the Beaker team for assistance running \textsc{Rusty-DAWG} on AI2 infrastructure.
-We thank Shunsuke Inenaga for guidance on the CDAWG data structure and Cyril Allauzen, Jiacheng Liu, and Vishakh Padmakumar for advice and feedback on this paper.
+We thank Shunsuke Inenaga for guidance on the CDAWG data structure and Cyril Allauzen, Jiacheng Liu, and Vishakh Padmakumar for advice and feedback.
+Thanks to Ian Magnusson for finding a typo in \Cref{fig:example-cdawg}.